triton-inference-server/model_navigator/README.md

 ### Using Navigator Package

-The `Navigator Package` is an artifact that can be produced at the end of optimization process.
+The `Navigator Package` is an artifact that can be produced at the end of the optimization process.
 The package is a simple Zip file which contains the optimization details, model metadata and serialized formats and can be saved using:

 ```python